aly-ani/quanta-flow/README.md

 ## Status

-This is a reference implementation and learning artifact, not production advice.
+Reference implementation / learning artifact, not production advice.

-The core algorithm and bound (the Ani–El–Ren lemma) are math-level solid; real systems would want:

-- more extensive fuzzing on realistic traces,

-- integration into an existing rate-limit service,

-- capacity-coupling logic when global mint capacity is tight.
+For deployment you’ll likely want: more fuzzing on real traces, integration with your rate-limit service, and capacity-coupling logic for global mint constraints.

 ---